Can We Infer Confidential Properties of Training Data from LLMs?: Conclusion

 In conclusion, we introduce a new benchmarking task --\taskname-- for property inference in LLMs and show that property inference can be used to breach confidentiality of fine-tuning datasets; this goes beyond prior work in classification and image generative models.
 Our work also proposes new property inference attacks tailored to LLMs and shows that unlike simpler models, the precise form of the attack depends on the mode of fine-tuning.
 We hope that our benchmark and attacks will inspire more work into property inference in LLMs and lead to better defenses.

 \textbf{Limitation and future work.} Firstly, although our attack has a high success rate in inferring the proportion of mental disorder and digestive disorder, it has a low success rate in childbirth; therefore, a natural future work is to propose better attacks to investigate whether there are privacy leakages for childbirth.
-Secondly, while subsampling can mitigate property inference at its source, it is not ideal when the dataset is limited or the training task requires large amount of data.
+Secondly, datasets from other domains can also be relevant under the property inference threat model — for example, capturing the distribution of opinions in a news dataset.
+Extending the benchmark to include such datasets represents an important direction for strengthening the evaluation.
+Lastly, while subsampling can mitigate property inference at its source, it is not ideal when the dataset is limited or the training task requires large amount of data.
 Hence, more future works on better defenses are needed to protect data confidentiality.